 Join onto a paved road leading to Fair Mile Road.
-At the junction turn left and after about 400 metres, turn right into the woods.
+At the junction turn left and after about 400 metres, turn right into the Broadly Wood.
 Here you are at the peak of the ride, meaning it’s pretty much all downhill back to Blandford.

 Head straight through the gate and into deep woodland.
 Fork left and cross straight over any diverting tracks.
 When you exit the woods continue straight ahead, keeping the boundary on your right.
 Join onto a track and follow it all the way down to Lower Bryanston Farm.
 Head through the gate and turn almost immediately right on to the tarmac drive leading out of the farm.

 When you meet the road, turn left and then left again at the next junction.
-Pass Bryanston at the roundabout, marked by the gates designed by James Wyatt in 1778.
-The Portman estate owned the property for over 600 years but suffered due to death duties resulting in the house being put up for sale.
+Pass the entrance to Bryanston at the roundabout, marked by the gates designed by James Wyatt in 1778.
+The Portman estate owned the property for over 600 years but the family suffered due to death duties resulting in the house being put up for sale.
 It has been a private school since the 1920’s.

-Head straight over roundabout to cross the River Stour via the Blandford Bridge.
+Head straight over the roundabout to cross the River Stour via Blandford Bridge.
 The bridge dates from 1268, but was extensively restored in 1726, constructed from Portland stone and includes 6 arches.
-The story goes that during the great fire of Blandford, leapers were kept under the arches, out of harm’s way but at a safe distance distance from people.
+The story goes that during the Great Fire of Blandford, Lepers were kept under the arches, out of harm’s way but at a safe distance from people.

-Follow the road into the town, passing the meadows on your left to bring you directly back to The Crown.
+Follow the road into the town, passing the meadows and site of the old wharf on your left to bring you directly back to The Crown.